thoth-station/s2i-example-flask/README.rst

 Please take a look at `s2i-example-tensorflow
 <https://github.com/thoth-station/s2i-example-tensorflow>`_ which has
 additional info and documented configuration options.
+The s2i-example-tensorflow repo is also better maintained and kept up-to-date.